 3/4 cup flour

-6 cups chicken stock (or 6 cups water with bouillon cubes to taste)
+6 cups chicken stock (or 6 cups water with bouillon cubes or chicken base paste to taste)

 6 ounce package long grain and wild rice